Joker666/cogman/example/client-server/README.md

 Client and server can be initiated individually in Cogman.

 #### Client Example
 Create a new session for making a new client connection.
+This also initiates the queues.
-After that initiate the queues. `client.connect` also initiates a re-enqueue process if it gets it from config.
+`client.connect` also initiates a re-enqueue process if it gets it from the config.

-Cogman store task log if somehow `rabbitamq` loss the connection so that they can be re-processed.
-The moment client re-start, it fetch all the task from `mongo` with status `initiated` and process them again.
+Cogman stores task logs if somehow `amqp` loses the connection so that they can be re-processed.
+When the client re-starts, it fetches all the tasks from `mongodb` with status `initiated` and processes them again.

 ##### config
 ```go